amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 The width to height ratio of an image is known as **aspect ratio**.
 Applications use this information to decide how to show an image correctly so it doesn't get distorted on either side.

 QML provides `sourceSize` which we can use to specify the actual size of the image file.
-It is also used to limit the amount of data that will actually be put into the ram to reduce ram usage.
+It is can also be used to limit the amount of data that will actually be put into the ram to reduce ram usage.
 QML also provided aspect ratio property types, combined with the `sourceSize` we can show the image with the correct aspect ratio.

-In our `IndividualView.qml` lets add the actual size as the `sourceSize` and then use `fillMode` to specify how we want the aspect ratio to be handled.
+In our `IndividualView.qml` let us add the actual size as the `sourceSize` and then use `fillMode` to specify how we want the aspect ratio to be handled.

-Then add a sourcesize and aspect ratio properties to the Image type

 > components/IndividualView.qml